Urban Ecologies

 By Paula Castillo

-All Felled, a low-tech text piece, reflects the diaspora of the Douglas fir harvested from Jicarita Peak near Peñasco, NM, at the beginning of the 20th century to supply ties to the AT&SF Railroad.
-This piece will consist of the following text: I can read like a clock from here that my flesh and bones are somehow parceled with the bulging forests that surround us.
-The text will be temporarily chalked into the boardwalk with solar-powered glow in the dark chalk made through collaborative efforts with schoolchildren from New Mexico.
-The intent of this piece is to reflect on the dual concept of identity and territory concerning ecocentrism.
-It also critiques the notion that humans are, by our very nature, limited to an anthropocentric understanding of the universe.
-This intervention will actively examine a human ability to develop a perspective beyond a materialist model to increase an intuitive understanding and compassion for all life
+All Felled, a low-tech text piece, reflected the diaspora of the Douglas fir harvested from Jicarita Peak near Peñasco, NM, at the beginning of the 20th century to supply ties to the AT&SF Railroad.
+The installation consisted of text that was temporarily chalked into the boardwalk with solar-powered glow in collaboration with schoolchildren from New Mexico.
+The intent was to reflect on the dual concept of identity and territory concerning ecocentrism.
+It also critiqued the notion that humans are, by our very nature, limited to an anthropocentric understanding of the universe.
+This intervention actively examined a human ability to develop a perspective beyond a materialist model to increase an intuitive understanding and compassion for all life

 Infinite Green